CuongMe/ash-lotus-modlist/README.md

    > ⚠️ **Important Note:**
 **Do not open the MCM menu before completing your prologue/character creation choices.**
 Doing so may break animations during the looksmenu sequence and prevent proper setup.

+   > (Optional)Add the line  "sStartingConsoleCommand=cl off" under "General" in your "Fallout4.ini" to disable the annoying fake character light.

 ## 💖 Support the Creator